run2000/compactbeans/README.md

   * Remove or reduce visibility of setter methods that are not required by the introspector
      - features appear immutable from outside the beans.* package
-  * Add DescriptorData class for attributes that may need manipulation outside the beans.* package
+  * Add FeatureBuilder classes for creating new descriptors from scratch
-     - composed into the FeatureDescriptor classes with a read-only facade
+     - a safe area for mutability before building the final immutable descriptor object
      - copy on write style encouraged outside the beans.* package

 Property Change Events